TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- The corpses could explode interferentially, albeit preferably with a different sound
+- Disable neons on attached heads of dead bodies

+- Show a violet "fire circle" when the corpse catches fire after reaching the breaking point

+- Let heads fall off only after headshots
+	- Otherwise show them dim

+- Draw borders for head icons
+	- Properly colored - black or red
+- Properly color the borders for shield icons too

 - Show a nice headshot indicator over the place where bullet impacts head
 	- Maybe make them from actual head sprites?
 		- With a bullet flying through (shown if enemy was killed by the headshot and also in hud in the left top)